-New structures identified within our chromosomes
+New structures identified in our chromosomes

 Frédéric Bantignies, University of Montpellier and Giacomo Cavalli, University of Montpellier